chaitanya-priya-kj/Trip-Planner-and-Recommender/README.md

 # Trip-Planner-and-Recommender
 Final year project- Trip planning and recommendation application

-Different pages flutter file and then integration of all the pages
+Different pages of the applications were created and then integrated in one file named travel_planner

 App name:
 Travel Planner,